Enoch50/Gerbertotxt/README.md

 Gerbertotxt
 ===========

-a simple code to extract to middle point of polygons from gerber files to txt files
+a simple python code to extract center point of polygons from gerber files to txt files